SharePoint/sp-dev-docs/docs/general-development/fast-query-language-fql-syntax-reference.md

 # FAST Query Language (FQL) syntax reference
-Learn about constructing complex search queries for Search in SharePoint 2013 using the FAST Query Language (FQL).
+Learn about constructing complex search queries for Search in SharePoint using the FAST Query Language (FQL).
 This reference describes the elements of an FQL query and how to use property specifications, token expressions, and operators in your FQL queries.
-## Introduction to FQL and query language subexpressions and expressions in SharePoint Server 2013
+## Introduction to FQL and query language subexpressions and expressions in SharePoint
 <a name="SP15FQL_about"> </a>

 The FAST Query Language (FQL) is a powerful query language that enables developers to perform exact searches and to narrow the scope of your search to values that belong to a specific managed property or a full-text index.